sgorgun/if-statements/README.md

 ![Task 4-1 Flowchart](images/task4-1.png)

-The expected result table has the method outputs for various values of the _b1_ and _b2_ input parameters.
+The expected result table has the method outputs for different values of the _b1_ and _b2_ input parameters.

 | b1    | b2    | Expected Result |
 |-------|-------|-----------------|